 Dr. Lemanne speaks at a recent conference: When to use–and when not to use–low carbohydrate diets, the ketogenic diet, and intermittent fasting in breast cancer, colon cancer, brain cancer, radiation, chemotherapy, and in cancer cachexia

 Glenn Sabin’s chronic lymphocytic leukemia went into complete remission.
 His treatment?
 Certainly not what the doctor ordered.
 Instead, he made up his own treatment, while his doctors watched and recorded it all.
 Mr. Sabin’s case turned out well.
 But there are dangers to this approach too.
 Listen here as Dr. Lemanne is interviewed on radio

 Choosing your physician is the most important decision you’ll make about your care.
 Your oncologist is your gateway to treatment.
 When your life is on the line, you need your oncologist to go to bat for you.
 Some will.
 Some won’t.
 And you can’t always tell up front.
 So ask this one question before you settle on a particular oncologist.
 Your life may depend on the answer.

 If you live in the United States, your tap water is likely contaminated with hormones, antidepressants, antibiotics, bacteria, fungi, arsenic, lead or unpronounceable chemicals from industrial waste and agricultural runoff.
-But before you shell out money to test your household water, read this.
+What should you know before you shell out money to test your household water?